divyameenakshi24/Movie-Recommendation-System/README.md

-# Movie-Recommendation-System-Data-Warehouse-Project
+# Movie Recommendation System
-Here I have developed a movie recommendation system with data warehouse.First, I have
+Here I have developed a movie recommendation system with count vectorization and cosine similarities.Here I have developed a movie recommendation system with count vectorization and cosine similarities.Also I have designed  an ER digram for the movie recommendation system .